Are Only the HGH Injections Effective?

-In fact, the injections are only approved by the FDA for use in children with growth problems, and for adults with legitimately diagnosed somatopause (human growth hormone deficiency).
+In fact, the injections are only approved by the FDA for use in children with delayed growth, for the musle wasting of AIDs patients, and for adults with legitimately diagnosed growth hormone deficiency, also known as somatopause.

-At this time there are non-injection human growth hormone products available and a few of them have had double-blind clinical studies to measure effectiveness.
+At this time there are non-injection human growth hormone products available and a few of them have had double-blind clinical studies to measure effectiveness, including our own formula.
 Those who claim that only the injections are effective ignore all evidence and clinical studies that support the effectiveness of non-injection products.

 HGH Spray With Clinical Studies Showing Effectiveness

-In 1998 our first homeopathic human growth hormone spray underwent independent randomized double-blind placebo-controlled clinical studies by a group of doctors who were looking for a safe and effective alternative to injections.
+In 1998 our first homeopathic human growth hormone spray underwent independent randomized double-blind placebo-controlled clinical studies by a group of doctors who were looking for a safe and effective alternative to injections.2

 As I previously stated, our HGH formula is one of only a few that have had IGF-1 clinical studies to measure effectiveness.
 I believe this is one reason why some have the opinion that non-injection products do not work.